Cody Claver

-Cody Claver (born 2 November 1996) is a Dutch footballer who plays for Amsterdamsche FC, as a left back.
+Cody Claver (born 2 November 1996) is a Dutch footballer who plays as a left-back for Tweede Divisie club AFC.

 Early and personal life

 Born in The Hague, Claver is of Surinamese descent.
 His father is Surinamese and his mother is Dutch.
 His family lived in Zoetermeer.
 He was a childhood friend of Omar el Baad, who played with him at Cambuur and suggested he join the club.
 Whilst with the club the two shared a house in Leeuwarden.

 Career

 Claver began his career with Haaglandia, and he then spent two years at ADO Den Haag before returning to Haglandia.
 He also played for the youth teams of Sparta Rotterdam and SC Cambuur.
 He joined the Cambuur senior team for the 2017–18 season, making his professional debut in April 2018, playing as a right back rather than in his usual position of left back.

 In January 2019 he moved to AFC.
 He stated his intention to resume studies for his HBO qualification alongside his football career.